 Snowbound Survival Guide

-When it snows in the South everything shuts down- schools, stores, and even the liquor store.
+When it snows in the South everything shuts down- schools, stores, and even the office.
 So at the first forecast of snow, we head to the grocery store and stock up on the essentials- milk, bread, water and wine.
-The only thing they don’t sell at stores is the cure for cabin fever, but fear not y’all I’ve compiled a true Snowbound Survival Guide for anyone regardless of geography.
+The only thing they don’t sell at stores is the cure for cabin fever, but fear not y’all I’ve compiled a true North Carolina Snowbound Survival Guide.

 Roll out your exercise mat, grab some weights and a water bottle.
 Check out my post about Energizing Your Exercise.
 It includes a playlist and a sample workout.
-Or Try an online workout like Cosmo Body.
+Or Sign up for a Free BeachBody Trial Membership with online workout videos.

 2. Crafts with the kids